A-LevelEnglish

 • 1Identify thematic connections between texts.

-• 3Consider the historical and cultural contexts of each text.
+• 3Consider historical and cultural contexts.

 Simple Explanation